When we think about network resources, the first thing that comes to mind are things like devices or bandwidth.

 The reports function allows you to produce an overview of performance and availability information.
 For example, you can view the Average Response Time By Location for your servers.
 If you want to diagnose performance issues then you can use the root cause analysis report to find the origin of the problem.

 Site24x7 is an excellent choice if you want to monitor a DNS server on account of its range of testing locations and simple notifications system.
 There is a free forever plan that lets you monitor the uptime of up to five URLs or servers.
 Paid versions of Site24x7 start at $9 (£6.82) per month with 10 websites or servers supported.
-You can download the free trial.
+Get started with a 30-day free trial .

 Paessler PRTG Network Monitor is a network monitoring platform with DNS monitoring capabilities.
 The software can monitor the performance and availability of DNS servers.
 The DNS sensor is your first port of call when monitoring with PRTG.
 Here you can monitor the response time and status of the DNS server.
 The sensor displays information with dials and a table.